AlexandrHoroshih/html-renderilka-proof-of-concept/README.md

 Developed using Node.js 14.15.0 and yarn@berry (2.2.0) as package manager

-### EXPERIMENTAL PROJECT
+Idea of this project was born from very specific situation - creating and working with view renderings in Sitecore CMS it is really painful.

-Idea of this project was born from very specific situation - working with views in Sitecore CMS is a pain in the ass
+It feels like part of frontend app is taken hostage and bruttaly torturing.

 So idea is something like this: